rezwansaki/Alinsworld-sample-landing-page/README.md

 Project Name : Alinsworld
-Type : My own personal website (I don't use this for me, this is a sample project.)
+Type : My own personal website, but I don't use this for me.
+This is a sample of my landing page.

 Developer : Alin (alinsworld.com)